Castlevania (TV series): Season 1

+Season 2

-Rotten Tomatoes reported that 100% of critics gave the second season a positive review with an average rating of 9.3/10, based on 15 reviews.
+Rotten Tomatoes reported that 100% of critics gave the second season a positive review with an average rating of 9.00/10, based on 17 reviews.
 The critics consensus reads, "Castlevania sinks its fangs into vampiric lore during a devilishly fun second season that benefits from an expanded sense of scale and episode tally that allows the series to fully spread its leathery wings."

-IGN gave the second season a score of 9.2/10, praising Ellis's approach to Castlevania as "witty and self-aware enough to poke fun at itself when necessary".
+IGN gave the second season a score of 10/10, praising Ellis's approach to Castlevania as "witty and self-aware enough to poke fun at itself when necessary".
 In Collider's review for the second series, Dave Trumbore mentioned there "isn't a weak link in the cast here".
-Complaints were made towards the pacing and the screen time spent on Dracula's court in season two.
+Complaints were made towards the pacing and the screen time spent on Dracula's court in Season 2.
 Writing for GameSpot, Michael Rougeau was disappointed that Trevor's group spent the majority of their time in a library, and also said Dracula "does literally nothing in all the episodes we've seen so far.
 There's one medium length flashback in which he massacres a council of merchants who offended him, but it's not like that moves the story along".
 Rougeau concluded that the action was creatively executed, but he felt that the new cast was given more development and that the previous characters were left to "tread water".
 Film School Rejects echoed similar sentiments, who said the second season was more of a complement to the first one.
 McTavish and the rest of the voice cast were once again met with high praise.

+Season 3

-The third season was also well received, with 95% of critics on Rotten Tomatoes giving a positive review with an average rating of 7.99/10, based on 19 reviews.
+The third season was also well received, with 95% of critics on Rotten Tomatoes giving a positive review with an average rating of 8.00/10, based on 19 reviews.
 The critics consensus reads, "Castlevania's stunningly animated third season continues to build on the game's lore by diving deeper into its characters with humor, heart, and a lot of bloody action."

 Collider's Dave Trumbore gave the third season a glowing review, praising the action and declaring the show "one of the best video game adaptations ever made".
 This was echoed by IGN, who touted the show as "the best video game adaptation around".
 Ellis' approach to the source material and the voice cast remained points of particular praise.